Emmet Fox: Connection to Alcoholics Anonymous

-Fox’s secretary in New York was the mother of one of the men who worked with AA co-founder Bill Wilson.
-Partly as a result of this connection, early AA groups often went to hear Fox.
+Fox's secretary in New York was the mother of one of the men who worked with AA cofounder Bill W. Partly as a result of this connection, early AA groups often went to hear Fox.

 His writing, especially The Sermon on the Mount, became popular in AA.
 Several pamphlets "The Golden Key," and "The Seven Main Aspects of God" are also widely read.